mvr/mvr.github.io/posts/epeen.md

 ---

 A [dumb joke](/epeen/index.html) that translates your Dota 2 MMR (as of 2016) into to a certain anatomical measurement.
-Worked out nicely I think.
-Written in Elm to try the language out, didn't come away a huge fan.
+Written in Elm to try the language out, I didn't come away a fan.